CAFDataProcessing/worker-document/README.md

 ## Modules

+### worker-document

+This repository defines public base classes which facilitate the creation of projects generated from the [worker-document-archetype](worker-document-archetype).
+The project can be found in [worker-document](worker-document).

+### worker-document-archetype

+This repository is a Maven Archetype template for the generation of a new generic CAF Document Worker project.
+Generation of a worker project with the Maven Archetype will produce a generic Document Worker with minimal functionality.
+The project can be found in [worker-document-archetype](worker-document-archetype).

+### worker-document-framework

+This project is used for centralizing dependency information for a Document Worker.
+The project can be found in [worker-document-framework](worker-document-framework).

+### worker-document-interface

+This library defines public interfaces to assist with the implementation of a Document Worker.
+The project can be found in [worker-document-interface](worker-document-interface).

 ### worker-document-shared

 This is the shared library defining public classes that constitute the worker interface to be used by consumers of the Document Worker.
 The project can be found in [worker-document-shared](worker-document-shared).

-### worker-document-archetype

-This repository is a Maven Archetype template for the generation of a new generic CAF Document Worker project.
-Generation of a worker project with the Maven Archetype will produce a generic Document Worker with minimal functionality.
-The project can be found in [worker-document-testing](worker-document-archetype).

-### worker-markup-testing
+### worker-document-testing

 This contains implementations of the testing framework to allow for integration testing of the Document Worker.
 The project can be found in [worker-document-testing](worker-document-testing).